Top Links & Referrers

 -

-Focus on what works -- If Instagram consistently drives the most traffic, double down on your Instagram strategy.
-Post more frequently, experiment with different content types, and make sure your Leenkies link is prominent in your bio.
+Focus on what works -- If Instagram consistently drives the most traffic, double down there.
+Post more, experiment with content types, and keep your Leenkies link prominent in your bio.

 -

-Discover unexpected sources -- You may find traffic coming from domains you did not expect -- a blog that mentioned you, a forum thread, or a partner's website.
-These organic discoveries can lead to new collaboration or content opportunities.
+Discover unexpected sources -- Traffic from unexpected domains -- a blog mention, a forum thread, a partner's site -- can lead to new collaboration opportunities.

 -

-Measure campaign effectiveness -- When you launch a campaign on a specific platform (for example, a Twitter thread promoting your new product), check your referrer data in the following days to see how much traffic that campaign actually drove.
+Measure campaign effectiveness -- After launching a campaign on a specific platform, check referrer data to see how much traffic it actually drove.

 -

-Identify underperforming channels -- If you are spending significant time on a platform that barely shows up in your referrer list, it may be time to reallocate that effort to a higher-performing channel.
+Identify underperforming channels -- If you're spending time on a platform that barely shows up in your referrers, consider reallocating effort to higher-performing channels.

 Combining Links and Referrer Insights

 The real power comes from looking at top links and top referrers together.
-For example, if Instagram is your top referrer and your product link is your top clicked link, you know that Instagram visitors are highly interested in purchasing.
-You could create Instagram content that specifically highlights your products to amplify that behavior.
+If Instagram is your top referrer and your product link gets the most clicks, you know Instagram visitors are interested in purchasing -- so create Instagram content that highlights your products.